jamycheung/360BEV/README.md

 ## Train
-For example, to use 4 2080Ti GPUs to run the experiments:
+For example, use 4 2080Ti GPUs to run the experiments:
 ```bash

 # 360BEV_Matterport